 There are three different types of interests you can view:

 - Affinity Categories – People who are labelled as part of a collective.
 For example, people who like travel or sports, or using their smartphone a lot.

-- In-Market Segments – People who are actively in the market to buy something at the moment.
+- In-Market Segments – People who are actively in-market to buy something at the moment.
 For example, people looking for a holiday, smartphone or piece of sports equipment.

 - Other Categories – This is a more in-depth look at affinity categories.
-For example, people who travel a lot and fly to their destination, people who play a lot of games on a smartphone, or people who like to watch football.
+For example, people who fly a lot, people who play a lot of games on a smartphone, or people who like to watch football.

 How to view age, gender or interests metrics in Google Analytics